 Colonel Sidney R. Heetland, USAF (Ret)

-Colonel Sidney R. Heetland (Ret) entered the US Air Force after graduating from Coe College in Cedar Rapids, IA in 1976.
+Colonel Sidney R. Heetland (Ret) Entered the US Air Force periods after graduating from Coe College in Cedar Rapids, IA in 1976.
 Heetland held a wide variety of assignments within the Comptroller field with extensive experience in Budget and Analysis responsibilities at base, F-16 and F-22 System Program Offices, MAJCOM, HQ USAF, USSOCOM and the Joint Staff.
 Prior to his retirement from active duty Air Force service in 2006, Heetland served as the CFO for the Air Force Services Agency responsible for all USAF Non-appropriated Funds and managing an investment portfolio of over $850 million.
 He is a 1997 graduate of the Air War College.
 Heetland joined Air Force Aid Society in October 2006 as Chief Financial Officer.
 As part of the Executive Staff team, he oversees all financial aspects of running the Society, including management of an investment portfolio of more than $180 million.

 CHIEF INFORMATION OFFICER

 Geoffrey Perkins serves as the Chief Information Officer for Air Force Aid Society.
 He is a senior executive with a strong background in all aspects of information technology, project development, mergers and acquisitions, and related financings, securities, and corporate representation.
 Prior to supporting AFAS, Perkins enjoyed a successful career in senior management, technical and project management positions in leadership positions within the Air Force and Department of Defense.
 Perkins is a retired Air Force officer.